fatiando/community/CONTRIBUTING.md

 ## How Can I Talk to You?

 Discussion often happens in the issues and pull requests.
-In addition, there is a [Slack chat room](http://contact.fatiando.org) for the Fatiando a Terra project where you can ask questions.
+In addition, we also use Slack and other services to chat and organize project activities.
+See https://www.fatiando.org/contact for links and more information.

 ## Getting credit for contributions